AlyRagab/Golang-Hello-World/README.md

 Then run the container to listen on 8080 port number
 # docker run -d --name hello -p 8080:8080 hello-world
 To test http://localhost:8080

+To run it in Kubernetes
+# kubectl apply -f hello.yaml